hernandezraymondm/Next-Auth-Template/README.md

 ## Overview

-This project is a demonstration of authentication using NextAuth.
+This project is a template for authentication using NextAuth.
 It includes setting up user authentication, managing sessions, and integrating with various providers.

 ## Key Features